dmmagdal/ScaleLLMs/README.md

 		 - 64 GB RAM
 		 - 3x Nvidia Tesla P100 (16 GB VRAM each)
  - Personal environment notes (software setup):
-	 - Conda's conda-forge library does not currently have the correct version of `auto-gptq` available
+	 - Conda's conda-forge library does not currently have the correct version of `auto-gptq` or `peft` available
 	 - In addition, the conda-forge version of `bitsandbytes` may not be correct or up to date (was having an error where upon loading the module, `bitsandbytes` could not find CUDA)
 	 - To counter this, use python's `virtualenv` package ([documentation here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/))
 		 - install: `pip install virtualenv`